Macil/contain-by-screen/readme.md

 `options` is an object that may have the following optional properties:

 `position` sets the prioritized position for the target relative to its anchor.
-It may be set to null, "top", "bottom", "left", or "right".
+It may be set to null, "top", "bottom", "left", "right", or "cover".
 The element will use this position unless it is not possible to do so while fitting the element on-screen.

 `forcePosition` is a boolean which controls whether the configured position value will be used even if it results in the element going off of the screen.

 `hAlign` sets the prioritized horizontal alignment mode for the element relative to its anchor.
-The horizontal alignment mode is used if the element is positioned in the top or bottom positions relative to the anchor, and causes the element to be moved horizontally in order to make a specific edge align.
+The horizontal alignment mode is used if the element is positioned in the top, bottom, or cover positions relative to the anchor, and causes the element to be moved horizontally in order to make a specific edge align.
 It may be set to null, "center", "left", or "right".
 The element will use this alignment unless it is not possible to do so while fitting the element on-screen.

 `forceHAlign` is a boolean which controls whether the configured hAlign value